Join the Bone Marrow Registry

 Peripheral Blood Stem Cell (PBSC) Donation

-This is the donation method used in 75% of cases.
+This is the donation method most commonly chosen.
 PBSC donation is a non-surgical, outpatient procedure that collects blood stem cells via the bloodstream.
 During the procedure, your blood is drawn through one arm and passed through a machine that filters out the blood stem cells.
 The remaining blood is returned to you through your other arm.
 To increase your blood stem cells prior to donation, you will receive daily injections of a synthetic protein called filgrastim on the four days leading up to and on the morning of the procedure.
 The actual donation can take from 4-8 hours over the course of 1-2 days.

 Bone Marrow Donation

-This is the donation method used in about 25% of cases, generally when the patient is a child.
+This is the donation method used in about 25% of cases.
 It is a 1-2 hour surgical procedure performed under anesthesia, so no pain is experienced during the donation.
 Marrow cells are collected from the back of your hip bone using a syringe.

 Our relationship with Delete Blood Cancer and Be The Match:

 The Be The Match Registry® is the national bone marrow donor registry in the United States, operated by the National Marrow Donor Program (NMDP.)
-Delete Blood Cancer DKMS is a bone marrow donor center officially affiliated with the NMDP, so every person we register is listed on the Be The Match Registry®.
+Delete Blood Cancer DKMS is a bone marrow donor center officially affiliated with the NMDP, so every person we register is listed on the National Bone Marrow Registry overseen by the FDA.
 BAHBAD works directly with Delete Blood Cancer to recruit quality donors, and are proud to announce over 2 dozen lives have been saved due to our recruitment efforts.